 Areas and suburbs in Melbourne

 As an expat choosing accommodation in Melbourne, the area and suburb in which one makes a home is often an important driving force in the way they live their lives.
-It becomes one's immediate community and the factor that can determine where children will receive an education, or what restaurants and shopping options are available most often.
+It becomes an expat's immediate community and is an important factor in determining where children will receive an education, or what restaurants and shopping options are available most often.